 Our food is organic and as locally sourced as possible.
 Our menu is entirely Vegetarian/Vegan.
 Newbold House has a large walled garden and we are able to grow a good portion of our own vegetables and fruit.
 We also plant to support bees and other insects and encourage birds and wildlife.
 We make our own bread, apple juice and preserves and keep our own bees for honey.
 We also sell some of our produce through our vegetable box scheme.
 It’s also important that our suppliers are socially responsible and employ local people.
 For example, many of our dried goods come from Highland Wholefoods, a local worker’s cooperative.
 We are involved with Transition Town Forres in the development of a project around food production.

-We have our own car share scheme, and also use Moray car share, though for most of our more local journeys we like to use bicycles or go on foot.
-For those based in the UK it is possible to travel here using a lower carbon option than flying and to encourage people to choose one of these, we can help with planning your transport and route.
+We ride share through the local organisation Moray car share and for most of our more local journeys we like to use bicycles or go on foot.
+For those based in the UK, it is possible to travel here using a lower carbon option than flying and to encourage people to choose one of these, we can help with planning your transport and route.
 For those who do need to fly, we can provide an optional offsetting scheme.

-We minimise food waste through imaginative use of left-overs and all organic materials are composted.
-We recycle plastic, glass, metals and paper.
-We avoid using printed materials and market via the Internet.
-For any materials we do print we use the award winning environmentally friendly Big Sky printing company based in Findhorn.
+We minimise food waste through the imaginative use of left-overs and all organic materials are composted.
+We recycle plastic, glass, metals, and paper.
+We avoid using printed materials where possible and market via the Internet.
+For any materials, we do print we use the award-winning environmentally friendly Big Sky printing company based in Findhorn.